 Most wedding coordinators will assist you in the final weeks leading up to your wedding, but some only play a role on the wedding day itself.
-Ultimately, they are there to ensure the day runs smoothly from start to finish.
-This includes coordinating and communicating with you and your SO, the wedding party, and the vendors, plus directing set-up and tear-down, managing the timeline, and handling any issues that may arise.
+Ultimately, they ensure the day runs smoothly from start to finish.
+This includes coordinating and communicating with you and your SO, the wedding party, and the vendors, directing set-up and tear-down, managing the timeline, and handling any issues that may arise.

 What a Wedding Planner Does

 A wedding planner will often work with you in the early stages of wedding planning.
-This can be extremely helpful for recommending and procuring vendors, keeping you under budget and on schedule, and answering any and all questions you may have.
-They can also help curate design ideas, make catering decisions, and handle any travel arrangements.
+This can be extremely helpful for recommending and procuring vendors, keeping you under budget and on schedule, and answering any questions you may have.
+They can also help curate design ideas, make catering decisions, and handle travel arrangements.

-Unlike both a wedding planner and wedding coordinator, a wedding designer doesn’t handle any of the logistics of your wedding.
+Unlike a wedding planner and coordinator, a wedding designer doesn’t handle any of the logistics of your wedding.
 From a bird’s eye view, a designer’s role is to determine what your wedding will look like.
-They are in charge of any and all design-related details.
+They are in charge of any design-related details.
 They will create floor plans of both your ceremony and reception, detailing where floral arrangements should be placed, how lighting should be hung, etc.

 Here’s the twist: A wedding planner can also be a wedding coordinator and/or a wedding designer.
-Further, the terms planner and coordinator are often interchangeable, so it’s important to sit down with the professionals you are considering and go over everything that is—and isn’t—included with their services.
+Further, the terms planner and coordinator are often interchangeable, so it’s essential to sit down with the professionals you are considering and go over everything that is—and isn’t—included with their services.

 Do they offer design services as part of their package?
 How many consultations are included?
 Will they attend in-person vendor meetings and venue walkthroughs?
 How long will they work with you?
-Will they themselves be there on the wedding day, or will an assistant be present in their place?
-These are all important questions to ask in your initial meeting with wedding planners, coordinators, and designers.
+Will they be there on the wedding day, or will an assistant be present in their place?
+These are all critical questions to ask in your initial meeting with wedding planners, coordinators, and designers.